Measles, Mumps, and Rubella Vaccine

 British Columbia Specific Information

-Measles, mumps, and rubella can all spread easily, but can also all be prevented by the same vaccine.
-The Measles, Mumps, Rubella (MMR) vaccine is provided free as part of your child’s routine immunization schedule.
-It may also be provided free to certain older children or adults.
-For more information about the MMR vaccine, see HealthLinkBC File #14a Measles, Mumps, Rubella (MMR) Vaccine or visit ImmunizeBC.
+Measles, mumps, and rubella can all spread easily, but can also all be prevented by the same vaccines.
+The Measles, Mumps, Rubella (MMR) vaccine or the Measles, Mumps, Rubella and Varicella (MMRV) vaccine are provided free as part of your child’s routine immunization schedule.
+The MMR vaccine may also be provided free to certain older children or adults.
+For more information about the MMR or MMRV vaccines, see HealthLinkBC File #14a Measles, Mumps, Rubella (MMR) Vaccine, HealthLinkBC File #14e Measles, Mumps, Rubella and Varicella (MMRV) Vaccine, visit ImmunizeBC.

-For more information about routine immunizations, visit HealthLink BC - B.C.
+For more information about routine immunizations, see the B.C.
 Immunization Schedules.

 |Generic Name||Brand Name|